vany0114/jekyll-now/_posts/2017-8-16-SignalR-Core-SqlDependency-part2.md

 ## SqlTableDependency

 SqlTableDependency is an API based on SqlDependency's architecture that improves a lot of things.
-SqlTableDependency's record change audit, provides the low-level implementation to receive database notifications creating SQL Server trigger, queue and service broker that immediately notify us when any record table changes happens.
+SqlTableDependency's record change audit, provides the low-level implementation to receive database notifications creating SQL Server trigger, queue and service broker that immediately notify us when any record table changes happen.
 You can read more about SqlTableDependency [here](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency)

 >*SqlTableDependency is not a wrapper of SqlDependency.*